tcotav/chefdk_getting_started/README.md

     mkdir -p test/integration/default/bats

-and then create a file, `tomcat.rb`, inside of that directory.
+and then create a file, `tomcat.bats`, inside of that directory.

-`tomcat.rb`
+`tomcat.bats`

     #!/usr/bin/env bats